LydiaCShaw/daily_study/_posts/2021-09-20-thenextprocess.md

 The last article I mentioned about the whole process of assessment in our lab, but what about the next stage in clinic?
 I ever displayed an image of treatment protocol to illustrate the next stage, so when the cobb's angle measured was between 20-45，we may provide the brace to patients.

-We normally used IPad Mini connected to the 3D scanner spectra from Vorum to scan patient.
+We normally used IPad Mini or Microsoft suface laptop connected to the 3D scanner spectra from Vorum to scan patient.
 After we attach all the markers, then we ask patient sit on a special seat and  begin to scan several times so that the 3D model can be recorded.

-<iframe width="642" height="361" src="https://www.youtube.com/embed/9Du19hfw4Yc?list=PLLoweD-ttVFW-6Ara3k-nZNEfh_VPRo75" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+The whole process just like [this](https://www.youtube.com/watch?v=9Du19hfw4Yc&list=PLLoweD-ttVFW-6Ara3k-nZNEfh_VPRo75&index=8).

 After that, we also should measure some body data such as chest circumference, waist circumference and hip circcumference.